-The school asks parents to complete a form, which includes questions on disability, in respect of a prospective pupil at the time of application.
+The school asks parents to liaise with school staff to discuss any additional needs that a pupil has.
+We also ask that parents fill out a form, which includes questions on disability, in respect of a prospective pupil at the time of application.
 In assessing any pupil or prospective pupil the school may take such advice and require such assessments as it regards as appropriate.
 Subject to this, the school will be sensitive to any requests for confidentiality.

-The Disability Discrimination Committee consists of the SENCO, the member of staff responsible for Health and Safety and the Headmistress.
-This Committee has the responsibility for ensuring that the School's legal obligations are complied with.
-The Committee may co-opt additional members whose expertise in any field would be of assistance.
-The Committee's terms of reference are:
+The SENDCo and Headmistress have the responsibility for ensuring that the School's legal obligations are complied with.
+The SENDCo and Headmistresses terms of reference are:

-- (i) To review the School's policies, procedures and facilities as they are likely to affect pupils and prospective pupils who are disabled; - To make recommendations with a view to improving the accessibility of its education in its many aspects to pupils or prospective pupils with disabilities by means of reasonable adjustments and by planning for the future; - (iii) To review the School's SEND Policy; - (iv) To prepare the School's Accessibility Plan; - (v) To review such plans and policies as necessary.
+- (i) To review the School's policies, procedures and facilities as they are likely to affect pupils and prospective pupils who are disabled; - (ii) To make recommendations with a view to improving the accessibility of its education in its many aspects to pupils or prospective pupils with disabilities by means of reasonable adjustments and by planning for the future; - (iii) To review the School's SEND Policy;

+- (iv) To prepare the School's Accessibility Plan; - (v) To review such plans and policies as necessary.